 Many Tulsans, both black and white, are unaware that one of the worst acts of racialized violence in history took place in their own backyards.
 For decades, there were no public ceremonies or memorials to commemorate the events.
 In addition, Tulsan residents say they didn’t learn about the riot in school.
-Rather, Robinson believes that the Oklahoma government engaged in a “conscious cover-up” to keep the slaughter concealed while the African Americans were silenced by a “paralysis of fear.”
+Rather, Robinson believes that the Oklahoma government engaged in a “conscious cover-up” to keep the slaughter concealed while residents of color were silenced by a “paralysis of fear.”

 “I didn’t know about the 1921 race riots until after I graduated from college,” admitted Reuben Gant, a community leader and Tulsa native who was drafted into the NFL in 1974 after graduating from Oklahoma State University.

 Likewise, Tulsa Mayor G. T. Bynum says he didn’t learn about the tragedy until 2001 despite the fact that his family has been working in Tulsan politics since 1898.
 “There was a conspiracy of silence in the community…for decades,” said Bynum.
 Ironically, the self-proclaimed history nerd was 24 years old when he found out about the massacre and the role that his own family played in helping African Americans find refuge.
 Older generations were too ashamed to acknowledge the riot, he said.
 “You can’t underestimate the impact of shame on a community.
 Even from people who had nothing to do with it, who weren’t actively engaged in the massacre that occurred, whose families were actually trying to help; there was still a [level of] shame within our community,” said Bynum.
 To this day, no one has been able to locate the newspaper that published the day after the massacre.
 “It was taken out of the library decades ago.”